Nipple Reduction Surgery Cost & Information Guide

 In the week leading up to surgery, try and make time to get enough sleep every night.
 Sufficient rest is crucial for allowing the body to prepare for a surgical procedure.
 Also, make sure that there are enough pillows prepared for after the surgery.
 Resting on these in an elevated position can help to reduce any swelling around the treated area.

-Whilst these nipple and areola reduction preparation tips should help you feel more ready for surgery, patients should always follow their surgeon’s specific preparation instructions.
+Whilst these nipple reduction preparation tips should help you feel more ready for surgery, patients should always follow their surgeon’s specific preparation instructions.

 There are certain aspects of nipple reduction aftercare that patients will need to follow to ensure that the surgical area heals well.
 This includes taking time off work, avoiding strenuous exercise, and washing and caring for the wounds properly.
 Below, there are some general hints and tips; however, the surgeon will give specific advice and further information that patients should follow.